 The National Health and Medical Research Council (NHMRC) expended around $43.0 million on diabetes disease expenditure in 2021 with over $1.0 billion expended since 2000.

-- $25.0 million to Juvenile Diabetes Research Foundation Australia to positively impact the lives of people with type 1 diabetes through the support and translation of research
+- $25.0 million to the Juvenile Diabetes Research Foundation Australia to positively impact the lives of people with type 1 diabetes through the support and translation of research.

 Digital health is the use of technology by individuals and by clinicians and administrators to collect and share health information (ADHA 2021).
 Digital health technology has the potential to remove barriers to service access, for example through the use of telemedicine to provide specialist care to remote or isolated communities.